Quackathon-Quiz-Bot/coding-quiz-bot/README.md

 - Create a .env file following the instructions in the .env.sample file
 - Run the app using `npm run start`

+# To Creata a 24-7 Deployment for the Bot on your Server

+- Make sure you have your Bot's token handy.
+- Create an account on replit.com
+- Create a new Repl
+- Import the repository from GitHub using a node.js template.
+  - The import may take a few minutes.
+- On the left side under tools go to secrets.
+  - Add a key called TOKEN with the value of the token of your discord bot.
+  - Select "Add new secret".
+- Hit the Run button.
+  - It may take a while for Replit to install your npm packages.
+- 24-7 Run Time:
+  - Turn the Always On option on Replit to Always on, or,
+  - Go to UptimeRobot and register an account and log in.
+    - Go to "+Add New Monitor".
+    - Paste the replit URL into the form.
+    - Click "Create Monitor".

 # Contribution Guidelines

 Make sure to keep your code clean, clear, and well commented so that it remains junior dev friendly!